vm6502q/qrack.github.io/docs/hardware.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 It is theoretically possible to use the Clifford+RZ improvements of v8.12 to compile for hardware. (`QUnit` cannot be used over `QStabilizerHybrid`, for this.)

 Since v8.13, it is now possible to pipe any output `QStabilizerHybrid` state to an output stream with the `<<` operator, (not while using `QUnit`).
+(In PyQrack, with class method `QrackSimulator.file_to_qiskit_circuit(filename)`, we perform the algorithm that follows, to produce a Qiskit circuit.)
 The files have the following format, by line:

 [Logical qubit count]